5l1v3r1/LDAPPER/README.md

 of records to be retrieved.

 2) Inability to use NTLM credentials in an intuitive fashion to authenticate.
-~~While you still have to provide the baseDN~~(no longer necessary), you can provide the NETBIOS domain name, username, and password to authenticate to a Windows DC.
+You can provide the NETBIOS domain name, username, and password to authenticate to a Windows DC.

 3) Inability to precisely control the number of returned records, the speed at which they are returned, and the number of records pulled at a time.
 This tool